For more information on your general data privacy rights please visit the website of the Data Protection Commissioner www.dataprotection.ie

-Beyond Opposition researchers (The research team consists of: PI: Prof. Kath Browne, Canadian supervisor Catherine Nash, plus project manager, postdoctoral researchers, and doctoral students) are committed to the highest standards of data security and protection in order to preserve the personal rights and interests of study participants.
+Beyond Opposition researchers (The research team consists of PI: Prof. Kath Browne, Canadian supervisor Catherine Nash, plus a project manager, postdoctoral researchers, and doctoral students) are committed to the highest standards of data security and protection in order to preserve the personal rights and interests of study participants.
 Your privacy is of the utmost importance to us.
-The collection of personal data will be conducted under the applicable European, UK and Canadian laws and regulations.
+The collection of personal data is conducted under the applicable European, UK and Canadian laws and regulations.

 Our project collects the following data:

-- Research data: This includes any answers you provide in your questionnaire and subsequent interviews (should you choose to participate).
+- Research data: This includes any answers you provide in your questionnaire and/or subsequent interviews should you choose to participate.